rsoza/pomodoro_widget/README.md

 Currently, this project is a work in progress (WIP).
 While the basic functionality of the timer is implemented, it lacks the feature to dynamically set the task information.
 The timer is manually set within the code without associating it with specific tasks.

+### Highlighted Abilities

+In developing this project, I've demonstrated proficiency in the following areas:

+- **GUI Development**: Utilizing Tkinter by creating a graphical user interface (GUI) for the Pomodoro Widget, allowing for an intuitive user experience.

+- **Object-Oriented Programming (OOP)**: By structuring the codebase around classes, such as the `Widget` and `Interface` class, I've applied principles of object-oriented programming to enhance modularity and maintainability.

+- **Time Manipulation**: Leveraging the `time` and `datetime` modules, I've implemented timer functionality, enabling accurate tracking of task durations and countdowns.

 ## How to Contribute

 If you're interested in contributing to this project, here are some ideas to consider: